 Welcome to First Grade!

-We are learning our math curriculum through the University of Chicago's Everyday Maath program.
+We are learning our math curriculum through the University of Chicago's Everyday Math program.
 Everyday Math provides our students with meaningful math activities that are also engaging and playful.
-This month in Unit 3 we have been introduced to addition.
+This month in Unit 8-Geometry, children learn about attributes of shapes, compose and decompose shapes, and divide shapes into halves and fourths.
+Children continue to practice telling time, work with bar graphs, and use their understandingof place value and properties of operations to add and subtract larger numbers.

 The concepts are: